tlangan1/Life-Helper-Backend/Documentation/README.md

 ## Architecture

 - The back end of the application is composed of an ExpressJS web server and a MySQL database server.
 For local development purposes they run on the same machine.
-The ExpressJS server provides https routes that the front end running in the browser can use to read from and write data from and to the database.
+The ExpressJS server provides https routes that the front end running in the browser can use to read from and write data to the database.
 - The front end web server is a SolisJS based web application running on a Vite server.

 ### Back End